 - Add the orange juice gradually while the motor is running.

-- It's more of a flavored butter, but really tasty on this bread!
+- (This is more of a flavored butter, but really tasty!)

 More Zucchini Recipes You May Like: